-- a) Setbacks - (1) Commercial 100' from all boundaries - (2) Industrial 150' from front line and 100' from all other boundaries - b) Lot Sizes - (1) No lot shall be less than two (2) acres in area; - (a) Each lot shall have a minimum contiguous frontage of two hundred (200') feet, including a curb cut for approved access, except with the extent with regard to frontage of back lots approved in accordance with Article IV, Section T. - (b) Each single parcel of land is required to contain a driveway (curb cut) within the required minimum frontage.
+- a) Setbacks - (1) Commercial 100' from all boundaries - (2) Industrial 150' from front line and 100' from all other boundaries - b) Lot Sizes - (1) No lot shall be less than two (2) acres in area; - 1.
+Each lot shall have a minimum contiguous frontage of two hundred (200') feet, including a curb cut for approved access, except with the extent with regard to frontage of back lots approved in accordance with Article IV, Section T. - Each single parcel of land is required to contain a driveway (curb cut) within the required minimum frontage.
 The required driveway may be either a single or common/shared driveway serving no more than two residences; - i.
 Shared driveways will be kept to the common boundary. - ii.
-Shared driveways will be put in each owner's deed of record. - (c) Each lot must contain a 200'x 200' square fit for building or a thirty thousand (30,000') square foot contiguous area lot envelope in which a house and septic system shall be placed to meet all existing setbacks ordinances, consisting of upland soils.
-However, a nonconforming lot shall be exempt from these provisions, provided it was legal under the provisions in effect immediately prior to the passage of this Ordinance or substantial amendments thereto, where approval can be granted without substantial detriment to the public interest and without substantially detracting from or nullifying the provisions and purpose of this Ordinance. - c) Signs Deleted (voted 03/14/06, not revised until 05/17/07) - d) Site Plan Review required - e) Off-street parking adequate for employees and expected patrons - f) Maximum lot coverage 50% - g) Maximum building height 34 feet
+Shared driveways will be put in each owner's deed of record. - iii.
+Driveways and accesses, including any apron or curbing, shall be placed a minimum of ten (10) feet from any property line. - 3.
+Each lot must contain a 200'x 200' square fit for building or a thirty thousand (30,000') square foot contiguous area lot envelope in which a house and septic system shall be placed to meet all existing setbacks ordinances, consisting of upland soils.
+However, a nonconforming lot shall be exempt from these provisions, provided it was legal under the provisions in effect immediately prior to the passage of this Ordinance or substantial amendments thereto, where approval can be granted without substantial detriment to the public interest and without substantially detracting from or nullifying the provisions and purpose of this Ordinance.